Year 6 2025 - 2026

 Year 6, as you know, is a busy year.
 Children in this class are the oldest in the school and as such, they have a lot of responsibilities.
 At St. Mary's, we try our best to ensure our children are prepared for the next step in their educational journey by encouraging them to grow in independence and to become more responsible.
 Please help your child by encouraging them to be as independent at home as possible (packing their own school bag, being responsible for completing their homework on time, getting their diaries checked and signed by a parent, etc).

 Another part of being in Year 6 is SATs (Standardised Assessment Tests), which are mandatory tests for all schools across the country.
 This is just a small part of Year 6, and while we work hard to do our best on these tests, we constantly remind the children that they are not the 'be all and end all' of life in Year 6.
 We work hard, but we have fun, too.
-Year 6 is the year we go to PGL; we put on a fabulous play each year; we fully immerse ourselves in the wider life of our school and we enjoy spending our final year in primary school with our friends and teachers.
+Year 6 is the year we go to PGL; we put on a fabulous play each year; we fully immerse ourselves in the wider life of our school; we support and look after our reception buddies, and we enjoy spending our final year in primary school with our friends and teachers.
 Year 6 is a wonderful year for all involved.

-In Year 6, we also have our own behaviour reward system, which involves punchcards.
-Children can earn a 'punch' on their card for fulfilling our school mission statement of 'Being the Best We Can Be', working hard, using lovely manners, making good progress, carrying out random acts of kindness, living out our core values (respect, passion, creativity, nurture and integrity) and for generally being helpful, kind and well-behaved.
-Once certain target numbers have been reached (i.e 10 punches), children can choose a prize.
-We have lots of prizes available for the children to choose from.
-This system works extremely well in Year 6 as it is positive, motivational and really reminds children of our behavioural expectations.
+In Year 6, we also have our own behaviour reward system, which involves collecting stickers.
+Children can earn a sticker for fulfilling our school mission statement of 'Being the Best We Can Be', working hard, using lovely manners, making good progress, carrying out random acts of kindness, living out our core values (respect, celebration, creativity, nurture and integrity) and for generally being helpful, kind and well-behaved.
+Once certain target numbers have been reached, children can choose a prize.
+The prizes are all based on suggestions made by the children and the more stickers they earn, the bigger and better the prizes become!

 Below, you will find links to some of the websites we currently use at school that your children are encouraged to access at home.